JRoniel/JRoniel/README.md

 💼 *This is my portfolio profile for future contracts and code sharing.* 💼

-✨ Currently a Junior FullStack Developer. ✨
+✨ Currently a FullStack Developer. ✨

 ### These are my best skills:

 - HTML5 / CSS3
 - Javascript / Node.js
-- Express (Study)
+- Google SEO
 - Git
-- Firebase (in the future)
-- Docker (in the future)
-- AWS (in the future)

 And more...

 For freelancer contracts or professional contacts: